Agent007/mongo-hadoop/README.md

 with an underscore (e.g., `_id`).
 Pig Latin does not allow to use underscore as the first character of a field.
 In order to use mongodb fields starting with an underscore, just prefix the field name with `u_`, so `_id` becomes `u__id`.
 When the field is stored in mongodb, we remove the `u_` prefix.
+Please note that it is a simple fix and so the code is not optimized.
+To build the mongo hadoop pig package type: ./sbt mongo-hadoop-pig/package